Skip to main content

 To develop a new blueprint see:

-To know how to deploy a blueprint on chain, see:
+To know how to launch it, see:

 Integrating DApp with Hathor Network

+Now that we have covered nano contracts, let's move on to the two integrations that your DApp must have.
+The first is with Hathor Network.
 The DApp needs to read the ledger (blockchain), especially the state of the contracts it interacts with, to provide functionalities to users.
 To do this, your DApp needs to integrate with Hathor Network.

 It is up to your project team to decide which alternative of integration with Hathor Network will be used.
 Regardless, the same API should be consumed.
 Hathor full nodes expose an HTTP API for consumption by external systems, such as your DApp.
 See:

-Hathor full node HTTP API reference
+Full node HTTP API reference

 The second required integration is with wallet applications, which will be covered in the next section.